xetri/gui-clock/README.md

 # gclock

-A graphical clock application written in C using SDL2.
+### A gui clock written using Raylib in C.

 ![Preview](docs/preview.png)

 ## Features
 - Displays the current time and date in a graphical interface.
 - Lightweight and efficient.
-- Precompiled binaries available for all major platforms.

 ## Requirements
-- SDL2 library
-- SDL2_ttf library
+- Raylib v5.0.0
 - A C compiler (e.g., GCC) (only needed for building from source)

 ## Installation